 Photo Credit: DePaul University/Jeff Carrion

-Cree Rankin is a casting director and theatre education specialist, and currently Community Engagement & Education Associate for Congo Square Theatre Company.
+Cree Rankin is a casting director and theatre education specialist, and most recently was a Community Engagement & Education Associate for Congo Square Theatre Company.
 He was the Casting Director at Court Theatre 2002 - 2017 where he coordinated and oversaw the casting of over 70 Court Theatre productions.
 In 2012 he coordinated casting for Paul Stovall’s IMMEDIATE FAMILY, produced by Martian Entertainment LLC of New York at the Goodman Theatre.
 In 2017 he coordinated the Chicago casting for Robert O’Hara’s production of MACBETH at Denver Center for the Arts.
 He has also coordinated Chicago casting projects for Kansas City Rep, Long Wharf Theatre Company in New Haven, CT and Windy City Playhouse in Chicago.

 From 1991 through 1997, Cree was the assistant director of the Touring Theatre at George Street Playhouse in New Brunswick where he also served as the Education Director.
 Cree was also the Artists-in-the-Schools Director for Court Theatre, working in six partner schools on the south side of Chicago; employing numerous teaching artists accomplished professionally in their respective disciplines.
 As a teaching artist he has worked with Playwrights Theatre of NJ, NJ Performing Arts Center (NJPAC), Project Read in the New York City Schools, and Urban Gateways in Chicago.
 He has a B.F.A. in acting from Florida State University and received his M.F.A. in directing from Tulane University.
 In 2011, Cree was presented with the Spirit Award from Actors' Equity Association in recognition of his dedication to non-traditional casting and equal opportunity.